 Speakers to hear the presentations

-The tutor will need access to your email address to enable him to send you any workshop information - we will presume that by booking this course you are giving permission unless you contact us to state otherwise.
+The tutor will need access to your email address to enable him to send you a link to the class - we will presume that by booking this course you are giving permission unless you contact us to state otherwise.

 Overseas participants - Please check the time of the workshop if you are outside the UK.
 This link which will help you to calculate the timing of the online workshop: https://www.timeanddate.com/worldclock/custom.html

 The Tutor: Professional photographer Robert Harvey holds the Excellence award of the Fédération Internationale de l'Art Photographique.
 He is inspired by remote locations such as coasts, mountains and deserts, where untamed land is sculpted by natural elements.
 HIs photographic schedules are often dictated by sunrise, sunset, moon, tides and weather.